shilin-he/sicp/README.md

 sicp
 ====

-My answers for the exercises from the Structure and Interpretation of Computer Programs.
+My answers to the exercises in the Structure and Interpretation of Computer Programs book.